andreshere00/Splitter_MR/docs/examples/pdf/pdf_vanilla.md

 ## Image
 ```

-But one of the most important features is to scan the PDF as PageImages, to analyse every page with a VLM to extract the content.
+But one of the most important features is to scan the PDF as PageImages, to analyze every page with a VLM to extract the content.
 In order to do that, you can simply activate the option `scan_pdf_pages`.

 ```python
 reader = VanillaReader(model = model)